Qortal/Brooklyn/Documentation/networking/ip-sysctl.rst

 	If the ARP table already contains the IP address of the gratuitous arp frame, the arp table will be updated regardless if this setting is on or off.

-arp_evict_nocarrier - BOOLEAN
-	Clears the ARP cache on NOCARRIER events.
-This option is important for wireless devices where the ARP cache should not be cleared when roaming between access points on the same network.
-In most cases this should remain as the default (1).

-	- 1 - (default): Clear the ARP cache on NOCARRIER events
-	- 0 - Do not clear ARP cache on NOCARRIER events

 mcast_solicit - INTEGER
 	The maximum number of multicast probes in INCOMPLETE state,